statsig-io/docs/docs/guides/using-environments.md

 One of those options is the `environment` parameter, which has a `tier` field.
 The `tier` can be any of your pre-configured environments (see below for how to configure new environments).
 If the environment tier is unset, all checks and event logs are considered "production" data.

+Please note, that per-environment API keys do not affect the evaluation context of feature gates, dynamic configs or experiments: they only restrict which rules the SDK can download.
+For more information, see the [Per-Environment API keys section](#per-environment-api-keys) further down this page.

 For this example, lets say we are setting the parameter for our development environment/app.

 Client SDKs take an SDK Key, User, and StatsigOptions parameter: